 We believe in the Power of People - our employees and customers across the world.
 Our high-performance culture is rooted in our shared values and respect for all contributions of every employee.
 Our key human capital objectives are to attract, retain and develop the highest quality talent.
 We employ various human resource programs in support of these objectives.
 We believe diversity, equity and inclusion are at the core of our values and strategic business priorities.
 Throughout our business, we champion equality, supporting parity for women and under-represented groups as we work to create ethical, safe and supportive workplaces where our employees thrive.
 We believe a diverse and inclusive workplace results in business growth and encourages increased innovation, retention of talent and a more engaged workforce.
 We have various employee ambassador groups that provide a supportive, collaborative space for employees to come together to promote inclusion.
+We prioritize the mental health and wellness of our employees by offering and encouraging participation in various programs and initiatives.
 Respect for human rights is fundamental to our business and its commitment to ethical business conduct.

-We had approximately 14,000 full-time employees worldwide as of November 30, 2021.
-Our operations have not been affected significantly by work stoppages, other than those associated with temporary closures of plants related to the COVID-19 pandemic in fiscal 2020 and, in the opinion of management, employee relations are good.
-Since the onset of COVID-19 in 2020, our employees have demonstrated resiliency, agility and engagement in support of business continuity despite the challenges that have arisen in the pandemic.
+We had approximately 14,200 full-time employees worldwide as of November 30, 2022.
+Our operations have not been affected significantly by work stoppages, other than those associated with temporary closures of plants related to the COVID-19 pandemic, and, in the opinion of management, employee relations are good.
 We have approximately 400 employees in the United States who are covered by a collective bargaining contract.
 At our subsidiaries outside the U.S., approximately 2,600 employees are covered by collective bargaining agreements or similar arrangements.